Barbershop Websites: 20 Design Examples (2026)

 Phone number prominent in the header.
 Booksy handles scheduling.
 The WordPress/Divi design is clean but template-standard.

-Limited social proof (a single customer testimonial) and a basic about section.
+The thin spot is social proof.
+A single customer testimonial and a basic about section.
 For a shop in a competitive Brooklyn neighborhood, more customer stories would help differentiate.

 Kutinfed